jessica6m/Learning-Python/README.md

 RPS.py - game Rock Paper Scissor- program uses user input to determine winner.
 Practice with Dictionaries and List

 Battleship.py - game Battle Ship - Practice with functions and for loops.
 Program takes in user input and determines if location is the same as randomized location as ship to determine winner.

+carlys_clippers.py = program that filters prices of salons haircuts